Chris-Sickler/First-Website-Project/README.md

 # First-Website-Project
+A free Udemy course I found when I started looking for online web developement resources.
-Free Udemy Course.
-My first introduction to HTML/CSS
+This was my first introduction to HTML and some CSS.